Genome Biology Notes for Genetic Epidemiologists

 Of the ~20,500 protein-coding genes in humans, 7.5% are directly involved in RNA metabolism by binding to and/or processing RNA, or by constituting essential components of RNPs (Gerstberger, Hafner & Tuschl, 2014).

 CTCF is a highly conserved zinc finger protein implicated in diverse regulatory functions, including transcriptional activation/repression, insulation, imprinting, and X chromosome inactivation.
-Here we re-evaluate data supporting these roles in the context of mechanistic insights provided by recent genome-wide studies and highlight evidence for CTCF-mediated intra- and inter-chromosomal contacts at several developmentally regulated genomic loci.
-These analyses support a primary role for CTCF in the global organization of chromatin architecture and suggest that CTCF may be a heritable component of an epigenetic system regulating the interplay between DNA methylation, higher-order chromatin structure, and lineage-specific gene expression (Phillips & Corces, 2009).
+CTCF-mediated intra- and inter-chromosomal contacts are crucial at several developmentally regulated genomic loci.
+A primary role for CTCF in the global organization of chromatin architecture is well documented.
+CTCF may be a heritable component of an epigenetic system regulating the interplay between DNA methylation, higher-order chromatin structure, and lineage-specific gene expression (Phillips & Corces, 2009).